parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 For me, the choice is clear.
 And it's worth fighting for.

 I hope this article has been interesting.
 If you have thoughts—you agree, disagree, have reservations, other ideas or a suggestion—I'd love to hear them!
-You can email me at *userhostileweb<at>neustadt.fr*. or, if you're a member of Hacker News or Reddit, add your comment there.
+You can email me at *userhostileweb**—at—**neustadt.fr*. or, if you're a member of Hacker News or Reddit, add your comment there.